 Cornflower, Bachelor’s Button

-Bachelor’s Button, or cornflower, is a pretty blue flower from northern temperate regions.
+Bachelor’s button, or cornflower, is a pretty blue annual from the northern temperate regions.
 A common but often welcome weed in some areas, such as the Pacific Northwest.
-Grows 1 to 1 1/2 ft. tall, less than a foot wide, branching if given enough space.
+Grows to 1–1 1/2 ft. tall, less than a foot wide, branching if given enough space.
 Narrow gray-green leaves, 2–3 in. long.
-Spring to midsummer flowers are 1 1/2 in. across, in blue, pink, rose, wine red, or white; blue varieties are traditional favorites for boutonnieres.
+Spring to midsummer flowers are 1 1/2 in. across, in blue, pink, rose, wine-red, or white; blue varieties are traditional favorites for boutonnieres.

 These vary from pea-size types to narrow, 7-in.-long forms, but all are pungent, ranging from mildly h...